kapiaszczyk/library-JPA-project/README.md

 This project is a continuation of a database project I did for my university course.
 My goal was to learn how to use Spring Data JPA and Hibernate.
 It is not finished yet, as I am in the process of implementing the REST API.

 So far, the database is fully mapped and I have created multiple queries.
 All the queries are tested using JUnit5.
+I have used Spring profiles to separate the test and development environments.

 ### The database
 The original database was designed using Oracle Data Modeler and was supposed to manage multiple libraries, that have a shared account and loan system, but separate book inventories.
 Below you can find the database schema.
 The database project is quite simple and might not be the best example of a database design, but nonetheless it was a good learning experience.